wifinigel/wiperf/mkdocs/docs/probe_configure.md

 Authors: Nigel Bowden

 # Probe Configuration
-The final step in getting our probe ready to deploy is to configure the wiperf software to perform the tests we'd like to perform, and to tell wiperf where it can find the data server that will provide reporting.
+The final step in preparing the probe for deployment is to configure the wiperf software to perform the tests we'd like to perform.
+We also need to tell wiperf where it can find the data server that will provide reporting.

 The configuration tasks break down as follows:

 - Edit the probe config.ini file to configure tests and data server details
-- Add a cron job on the probe to run wiperf every 5 mins to perform its tests
+- Configure a cron job on the probe to run wiperf every 5 mins to perform its network performance tests

 ## Configuration File
-*Note: the details in this section apply to both the WLAN Pi and RPi probe*
+*Note: the details in this section apply equally to both the WLAN Pi and RPi probe*

-The operation of wiperf is configured using the file ```/etc/wiperf/config.ini``` This needs to be edited prior to running the wiperf software to perform tests.
-(Tests are initiated on the WLAN Pi by switching on to wiperf mode.
-On the RPi, tests are started by configuring a cron job - more on this later in this document)
+The operation of wiperf is configured using the file ```/etc/wiperf/config.ini``` This needs to be edited prior to running the wiperf software.

+Network tests are initiated on the WLAN Pi by switching on to wiperf mode.
+On the RPi, tests are started by configuring a cron job to regularly run the wiperf software (more on this later in this document)

-Prior to the first use of wiperf, the config.ini file does not exist.
+By default, the config.ini file does not exist.
 However, a default template config file (```/etc/wiperf/config.default.ini```) is supplied that can be used as the template to create the `config.ini` file.
 Here is the suggested workflow to create the ```config.ini``` file:

-Connect to the CLI of the probe (e.g. via SSH), create a copy of the config template file and edit the newly created config:
+Connect to the CLI of the probe (e.g. via SSH), create a copy of the config template file and edit the newly created configuration file:

 ```
 cd /etc/wiperf